Medical Scientist Training Program

 The focus of the graduate years of study is engagement in academic and research experiences that promote the trainees' development into independent investigators.
 Clinical contact is maintained during this phase of training through participation in seminar programs, MSTP Grand Rounds, and MSTP:8512 Medical Scientist Training Program Clinical Connections, a course that provides the opportunity for mentored clinical experiences.

 Upon completing the PhD dissertation, trainees return to the Carver College of Medicine's MD curriculum to complete the advanced clinical clerkship requirements for the MD/PhD combined program.
-During this phase, trainees bring a sophistication in the scientific approach to problem solving that they apply to human disease.
+During this phase, trainees bring sophistication in the scientific approach to problem-solving that they apply to human disease.
 They renew and develop clinical skills acquired in their early training and reinforce their understanding of the scientific basis of disease through continued participation in MSTP Grand Rounds.
 Upon completion of the clinical curriculum, trainees are awarded the MD and PhD degrees.

 Medical Scientist Training Program student conducts an experiment with an MSTP faculty member.